kmg-regis/kmg_regis_msde_practicum_2/README.md

 The extreme volatility leads to both opportunities and risks that don’t exist in classic securities trading.
 It is not an equivalent or a substitute for equities, but for a trader with a high risk appetite, it can be a valuable asset as a small percentage of a portfolio.
 Overall, I believe the term cryptocurrency is a misnomer since it is hard to use as currency or rely on to retain value.

 <u>Opportunities</u>

 •	Extreme volatility leads to extreme performance (sometimes!)

 •	Global access & markets never close

 •	Speculation and diversification

 •	Innovation and disruption of traditional systems of power

 <u>Risks</u>

 •	Challenging to use as currency or liquidate

 •	No investor protections

 •	Cybersecurity issues

 •	Industry is rife with fraud and scams

 •	Legal & regulatory uncertainty

 •	Transactions are complex; transaction fees and timing are unpredictable

 ## Future Possibilities
 In a future version, this backtesting engine could be designed to take in data over a longer timeframe, continue adding newer data, and run tests regularly as the market changes.
+The Portfolio could also be designed to accept a custom balance of currencies and cash in order to track a specific configuration, reflecting real-life holdings.

 The ability to predict future prices is limited due to the extreme volatility of the cryptocurrency market.